michalroots/michalroots.github.io/_pages/wizard.md

 summary:
 ---

-I hear that you’re looking for a wizard to catalyse your process?
+I hear that you are looking for a wizard?

 (Michał bows to you.)